 WORKSHOP/RESIDENCY: instructional session(s) that actively involve(s) students in participatory work.

-- Workshop Format: at least one stand-alone session; or one session in conjunction with a performance, i.e. a “companion” workshop.
+- Workshop Format: a stand-alone session, or a session in conjunction with a performance (i.e. a "companion" workshop).
 Venues range from classrooms to media centers and may involve several classes at one time.

 - Workshop Timing: at least one 45–60 minute instructional session.

-- Residency Format: multiple sequential sessions working with the same group of students each session; culminates with a student product (i.e. dance, dramatization, anthology, artwork, informance, etc.).
+- Residency Format: multiple sequential sessions, working with the same group of students each session.
+It culminates with a student product (i.e. dance, dramatization, anthology, artwork, "informance").

-- Residency Timing: multiple 45–60 minute instructional sessions.
+- Residency Timing: at least three instructional sessions, each lasting 45–60 minutes.
 Residencies do not have to be scheduled on consecutive school days.
 United Arts must pre-approve any schedule variation.